-There are a lot of things that women say they wish they would have known before they had their baby.
+Women often say they wish they would have known a lot of things before they had their baby.
 You know that having a baby is going to change your life forever, but what do experienced moms wish they’d known before little ones came along?
 Here are the top five things moms have told us they wish they had known before baby:

 1. Enjoy your sleep now, like seriously.

 I think we all know that you will not be sleeping very much when you have a baby.
-But I do believe that some soon-to-be moms don’t understand how difficult it can be to function on only a few hours (if that) of sleep day in and day out.
+But I believe that some soon-to-be moms don’t understand how difficult it can be to function on only a few hours (if that) of sleep day in and day out.
 Don’t get us wrong, it’s the best reason to lose sleep, but it doesn’t make it any easier.
 And even if you have a baby who is a good sleeper, all of a sudden, you’ll be a very light sleeper!
 You’ll be checking to make sure that he or she is breathing throughout the night.
 So sleep as much as you can now and enjoy it.
 It’s a beautiful thing.
 And once baby is here, do your best to sleep when the baby sleeps.

 2. Babywearing is a lifesaver.

 I’m sure you’ve heard that mothers learn how to do everything with one hand.
 And it’s true!
 But it is so nice to be able to have both hands to get things done.
 When your baby is begging to be held, but you need your hands free–babywearing to the rescue!
 Once you find the right carrier for you and your baby, practice a few times, you will be so happy that you did.
 And did you know that your baby will cry less?
 Not only that, but you’ll also have more confidence in your parenting abilities the more you wear your wee one.
 So what we’re saying is give it a go.
 I promise it’s not as scary as it looks.

 3. It’s okay to ask for help.